NAV

 4. If you need to respond, begin curtailment for the affected sites.

 5. On subsequent requests, make sure you're checking for any updates that have been made to the active dispatch. end_time could be populated or be updated, and in extremely rare cases, the dispatch may be cancelled.
-If the dispatch is cancelled, the cancelled attribute would be set to true.
+If the dispatch is cancelled, the authorized attribute will be set to false.

 6. Once the dispatch end_time has passed, curtailment can stop as long as there are no other dispatches that require continued curtailment.